xonq/mycotools/README.md

         src="https://gitlab.com/xonq/mycotools/-/raw/master/misc/pictogo.white.png"
     >
 </p>
-Now alpha support for prokaryotes too!

 <br /><br />

 # NOTE
-While extensive alpha testing has been conducted, this software is in a beta state, and errors are expected.
-Kindly report these issues and remain patient for fixes - if you can find the bug, even better!
-This software will have longterm maintenance, although my focus is on my own research.

-Cheers,
-Zachary Konkel
+This software is a beta release (prokaryote is alpha state) - errors are expected.
+Kindly report them.
+If you can find the bug, even better!
+The goal is to reach a longterm stable release, though maintaining the software for my use is currently the priority.

 # PURPOSE
 Bring broadscale comparative genomics to the masses.

-Mycotools is a compilation of computational biology tools and database [MycotoolsDB](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/MTDB.md) software that facilitate large-scale prokaryote and fungal comparative genomics.
+Mycotools is a compilation of computational biology tools and database [MycotoolsDB](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/MTDB.md) software that facilitate large-scale fungal comparative genomics.
 MycotoolsDB locally assimilates all NCBI and MycoCosm (Joint Genome Institute) genomes into a database schema with uniform file curation, scalability, and automation as guiding principles.

 - Database initialization is as simple as `mtdb u --init <DIR>`
 - `mtdb u --update` brings the database to the current date